alvaroaguadod/alvaroaguadod/README.md

 ### Hi there 👋
-I'm Álvaro, a Python Backend Developer.
+I'm Álvaro, a Backend Developer.
 Background in psychology, passionate about languages.
 When I realized that I could hold a conversation in Japanese, I knew it was time to learn how to talk to computers.
 After living abroad in Norway and Romania, I felt in love with Python.
 I like its practicality and its ability to write readable, maintainable, and scalable code.

 ### 🌱 I’m currently:
   - Taking a Bootcamp on Backend with Python.